safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 const safeSdk: Safe = await safeFactory.deploySafe(safeAccountConfig)
 ```

-The method `deploySafe` executes a transaction from `owner1` account, deploys a new Safe and returns an instance of the Safe Core SDK connected to the new Safe.
-Check the method `deploySafe` in the [API Reference](#factory-api) for more details on additional configuration parameters.
+The `deploySafe` method executes a transaction from the `owner1` account, deploys a new Safe and returns an instance of the Safe Core SDK connected to the new Safe.
+Check the `deploySafe` method in the [API Reference](#factory-api) for more details on additional configuration parameters.

-Call the method `getAddress`, for example, to check the address of the newly deployed Safe.
+Call the `getAddress` method, for example, to check the address of the newly deployed Safe.

 ```js
 const newSafeAddress = safeSdk.getAddress()